kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 category: Guide
 ---

 The available Helm Chart is the easiest way to install and configure Policy Reporter.
-Depending on your usage it provides several values to configure the features you are using and disable anything else.
+Depending on your usage, it provides several values to configure features and disable anything else.

 <alert>

-The following explanations focus on feature based configurations.
+The following explanations focus on feature-based configurations.
 Additional configurations like __resource limits__, __nodeSelector__, etc. are also possible for each component.
 See the `values.yaml` of the related chart for reference.

 </alert>